deepmodeling/deepflame-dev/README.md

 ## Features
 New in v1.5 (2025/1/8):
 - Provide a new boundary condition, totalFlowRateAdvectiveDiffusion (adopted from OpenFOAM v7), which accounts for diffusion effects at the boundary
-- Develop a new solver, `dfBuoyancyFoam`(adopted from fireFoam), a transient, compressible solver designed to model turbulent reacting flows while incorporating buoyancy effects
+- Develop a new solver, `dfBuoyancyFoam`(adopted from fireFoam in OpenFOAM v7), a transient, compressible solver designed to model turbulent reacting flows incorporating buoyancy effects
 - Add radiation models, which are integrated into the current `dfBuoyancyFoam` solver, and can be incorporated into other solvers if needed
 - Add new combustion models (including infinitelyFastChemistry and eddyDissipationModel) to the `dfBuoyancyFoam` solver
 - Imply DeepFlame on Arm architecture platforms